 We believe that all assignments are relevant and therefore must be completed in a timely fashion.
 Teachers may assign students to Intervention to address learning gaps.
 Students may be assigned to after school ROAR, where students will be given an opportunity to complete incomplete homework and assignments for full credit.
 Failure to report to Intervention or refusal to complete assignments in Intervention may result in the assignment of an after-school study room, and/or disciplinary action.
-After repeated incidents of missing assignments in a grading period s/he may be assigned after-school Intervention or ROAR which will be Monday-Thursdays on Wednesdays or Fridays.
-Staff will notify parents any time a student has an increase in incomplete work and would benefit from after school assistance. been assigned after school Intervention.
+After repeated incidents of missing assignments in a grading period s/he may be assigned after-school Intervention or ROAR which will be Monday-Thursdays.
+Staff will notify parents any time a student has an increase in incomplete work and would benefit from after school assistance.
 We believe that giving a student a "zero" on any assignment should be the "grade of last resort."